Cornell University Guidelines for Comprehensive Nutrient Management Plans

 For Further Information:

-Information on field crops fertility guidelines can be obtained from Quirine Ketterings (qmk2@cornell.edu or 607-255-3061) or Kirsten Workman (kw566@cornell.edu or 607-255-4890).
-You can also write to: Quirine Ketterings, Nutrient Management Spear Program, Department of Animal Science, Cornell University, 323 Morrison Hall, Ithaca NY 14853.
+For information on field crops fertility guidelines, e-mail or call Quirine Ketterings (qmk2@cornell.edu or 607-255-3061) or Kirsten Workman (kw566@cornell.edu or 607-255-4890).
+You can also write to: Quirine Ketterings, Nutrient Management Spear Program, Department of Animal Science, Cornell University, 323 Frank Morrison Hall, Ithaca NY 14853.